naima-studio/chimera-jade-software/README.md

 >ssh-keygen -R 192.168.2.2
 2. Connect the PI to your device.
 2. SSH into the PI.
-3. Set the static IP for the USB gadget.
+3. Set the static IP for the USB gadget (This is an example IP assignment.
+You can choose any open IP).
 >sudo nmcli connection modify "USB Gadget (client)"\
 >ipv4.addresses 192.168.2.2/24\
 >ipv4.method manual
-(This is an example IP assignment.
-You can choose any open IP)
 4. Restart PI
+5. Forward your Internet connection from your device
+>sudo sysctl -w net.inet.ip.forwarding=1

+## File Transfer Over SSH
+Simply run this command for:
+- Upload
+>scp local_file user@remote_host:/path/to/destination/
+- Download
+>

 ## (Optional) Setup quick-dev environment for VS-Code with Remote-SSH Extention: